ALL TIMES ARE SUBJECT TO CHANGE

 FRIDAY 2nd September: Optional pre-conference events

-2.30 pm: Group visit to the Pitt Rivers Museum, home of the University of Oxford’s archaeological and anthropological collections.
-Numbers are limited; CLICK HERE for more information and to reserve a place.
+3.00 pm: Visit to the Pitt Rivers Museum, home of the University of Oxford’s archaeological and anthropological collections, accompanied by Lorraine Mepham and Dr Rosamund Cleal.
+CLICK HERE for more information and to reserve a place.

 7.00 pm: Two-course evening meal at St Hilda’s (£25.20 per person), followed by our annual pre-conference quiz and drinks, this year hosted by Effie and Carina.